 - While the resistance level is at 215, the current candle is at 206.75.
 The current candle and its corresponding price level are encircled for your reference

-For a moment let us imagine Ambuja cements at Rs.206 forming a bullish marubuzo with a low of 202.
+For a moment let us imagine Ambuja cement at Rs.206 forming a bullish marubuzo with a low of 202.
 We know this is a signal to initiate a long trade, and we also know that the stoploss for this trade is at 202.
-With the new found knowledge on resistance, we now know that we can set 215 as a possible target for this trade!
+With the new-found knowledge on resistance, we now know that we can set 215 as a possible target for this trade!

 Why 215 you may wonder?
 The reasons are simple:-

-- Resistance of 215 implies there is a likelihood of excess supply
+- The resistance of 215 implies there is a likelihood of excess supply.

 Entry – 206, Stoploss – 202, and Target – 215.